3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Generalized Concrete Crack Segmentation

 \subsubsection{Quality Assessment}

-The result from SAM is not robust due to the inherent randomness of prompts and the contextual semantic complexity within an image.
-Therefore, a quality assessment and rejection mechanism is proposed to filter out undesired masks based on crack-specific priors related to shape and topology.
-This mechanism comprises two components: a region size consistency check and a topological consistency check.
-The size check takes the raw masks and prior knowledge as input to prevent the output from expanding into regions of no interest.
-The topological check calculates the topological holes inside a mask to avoid one of the common failure patterns of SAM.
-The steps are as follows: \begin{enumerate} \item \textbf{Preprocess:} Convert the result to a binary image \( I_b \) using a threshold value \( T \):
+Due to the inherent randomness of prompt sampling and the semantic complexity of real-world scenes, the masks produced by SAM may occasionally exhibit unstable behaviors, most notably excessive thickening or leakage into non-crack regions.
+To mitigate this issue, a lightweight quality assessment and rejection mechanism is introduced to filter unreliable SAM-refined masks using crack-specific geometric priors.
+In the current implementation, the quality assessment focuses on a width consistency constraint derived from the EDT.

-\item \textbf{Inversion:} Invert the binary image \( I_b \) to get \( I_i \), where holes become foreground (value 1) and the mask becomes background (value 0):
+For each cropped region, the EDT is computed for both the baseline crack mask and the SAM-refined mask.
+Let $d_{\max}^{\mathrm{SAM}}$ and $d_{\max}^{\mathrm{base}}$ denote the maximum EDT values of the SAM-refined mask and the baseline mask within the same cropped region, respectively.
+Since the EDT maximum is proportional to the local crack width scale, this measure provides a robust geometric prior for detecting abnormal mask expansion.
+The SAM-refined mask is rejected if

-\item \textbf{Contour Detection:} Apply a contour detection algorithm on \( I_i \) to find all contours \( C = \{c_1, c_2, \ldots, c_n\} \). \item \textbf{Hierarchy Analysis:} Analyze the hierarchy of the contours.
-A contour \( c_i \) represents a hole if it has a parent contour (i.e., it is nested within another contour).
-Let \( P(c_i) \) denote the parent of the contour \( c_i \).
-The number of holes \( H \) is given by the count of contours with a parent:
+where $\tau_w = 2$ is empirically determined and fixed across all experiments.
+This constraint effectively suppresses failure cases where SAM produces overly thick or blob-like regions that are inconsistent with the baseline crack geometry.

-where \( \mathbb{I} \) is the indicator function, which is 1 if the condition is true and 0 otherwise. \end{enumerate}
+Next, a contour detection algorithm is to extract all contours \( C = \{c_1, c_2, \ldots, c_n\} \).
+These contours are analyzed hierarchically: a contour \( c_i \) is identified as a hole if it is nested within another contour, i.e., it has a valid parent in the contour hierarchy.
+Let \( P(c_i) \) denote the \emph{parent index (ID)} of contour \( c_i \), where \( P(c_i) = -1 \) indicates that \( c_i \) has no parent.
+The total number of holes \( H \) in the mask is then calculated as follows:

-The resulting outputs were then collected for quality assessment, which helped us decide whether to update the initial segmentation results.
+where \( \mathbb{I}(\cdot) \) denotes the indicator function, which returns 1 if the condition is true and 0 otherwise.
+These quality metrics are subsequently used to assess whether the segmentation results should be retained or discarded.
+This process helps ensure that only topologically and geometrically consistent masks are used to refine the final segmentation output.
+If a SAM-refined mask is rejected, it is not removed from evaluation and is not replaced by an empty mask.
+Instead, the system falls back to the corresponding baseline prediction for that region.
+As a result, each test image always contributes exactly one final segmentation result.
+This design ensures fair comparison across methods and prevents artificial performance degradation due to rejection.